esesmuedgars/IdeaKit/README.md

 ### Accenture workstations running macOS Big Sur VPN connectivity issues

-After the recent security updates for macOS Big Sur 11.3 and 11.3.1, you may be experiencing issues with connecting to VPN on Accenture workstation.
-[Article](https://in.accenture.com/mycomputer/mac-workstation-vpn-configuration) describes workaround which leverages an older method of connecting to VPN via the Safari web browser.
+After the recent security updates for macOS Big Sur 11.3 and 11.3.1, you may be experiencing issues with connecting to VPN on the Accenture workstation.
+The [article](https://in.accenture.com/mycomputer/mac-workstation-vpn-configuration) describes a workaround that leverages an older method of connecting to VPN via the Safari web browser.

 If you are in a Client Delivery Location, contact your local support channels for any questions or issues.

-### Xcode 12.5 iOS simulator HTTPs traffic recording issues using Charles Proxy
+### Xcode 12.5 iOS simulator HTTPS traffic recording issues using Charles Proxy

-If you're like me, and were unable to use Charles Proxy SSL proxying from the Xcode 12.5 iOS simulator, [Simon Støvring](https://twitter.com/simonbs) in his Twitter [thread](https://twitter.com/simonbs/status/1382578719412338691) highlights that “Install Charles Root Certificate in iOS Simulators” doesn't work with Xcode 12.5.
-You work around that by manually exporting certificate, draging it into simulator, and trusting it.
+If you're like me and were unable to use Charles Proxy SSL proxying from the Xcode 12.5 iOS simulator, [Simon Støvring](https://twitter.com/simonbs) in his Twitter [thread](https://twitter.com/simonbs/status/1382578719412338691) highlights that “Install Charles Root Certificate in iOS Simulators” doesn't work with Xcode 12.5.
+You work around that by manually exporting the certificate, dragging it into the simulator, and trusting it.

 ### Integrating the Firebase App Distribution iOS SDK